hidden

 • Applications from pharmaceutical, medical communications, or for-profit companies will not be accepted.

-• Applications received within 2 weeks (10 working days) or less of an activity start date will not be processed.
+• Applications received within 4 weeks of an activity start date incur expedited fees.
+Applications received within 2 weeks (10 working days) or less of an activity start date will not be processed.

 Application Review Fees